facebook/react-native/docs/Tutorial.md

 ## Setup

-React Native has a few requirements which you can find on the [github page](https://github.com/facebook/react-native#requirements) (specifically OSX, Xcode, Homebrew, node, npm, watchman, and (optionally) flow)
+React Native requires OSX, Xcode, Homebrew, node, npm, and [watchman](https://facebook.github.io/watchman/docs/install.html).
+[Flow](https://github.com/facebook/flow) is optional.

 After installing these dependencies there are two simple commands to get a React Native project all set up for development.

 1. `npm install -g react-native-cli`

-    `react-native-cli` is a command line interface that does the rest of the set up.
-It’s also an npm module so you can get it very easily.
-This will install `react-native-cli` so you can run it as a command in your terminal.
-You only need to do this once ever.
+    react-native-cli is a command line interface that does the rest of the set up.
+It’s installable via npm.
+This will install `react-native`as a command in your terminal.
+You only ever need to do this once.

 2. `react-native init AwesomeProject`

-    This command fetches the React Native source code, installs all of the other npm modules that it depends on, and creates a new Xcode project in `AwesomeProject/AwesomeProject.xcodeproj`.
+    This command fetches the React Native source code and dependencies and then creates a new Xcode project in `AwesomeProject/AwesomeProject.xcodeproj`.

 ## Development

-You can now open this new project (`AwesomeProject/AwesomeProject.xcodeproj`) in Xcode and simply build and run it with cmd+R. Doing so will start a node server which enables live code reloading by packaging and serving the latest JS bundle to the simulator at runtime.
-From here out you can see your changes by pressing cmd+R in the simulator rather than recompiling in Xcode.
+You can now open this new project (`AwesomeProject/AwesomeProject.xcodeproj`) in Xcode and simply build and run it with cmd+R. Doing so will also start a node server which enables live code reloading.
+With this you can see your changes by pressing cmd+R in the simulator rather than recompiling in Xcode.

-For this tutorial let’s build a simple version of the Movies app that fetches 25 movies that are in theaters and displays them in a ListView.
+For this tutorial we'll be building a simple version of the Movies app that fetches 25 movies that are in theaters and displays them in a ListView.

 ### Hello World

 `react-native init` will copy `Examples/SampleProject` to whatever you named your project, in this case AwesomeProject.
 This is a simple hello world app.
-You can edit `index.ios.js` to make changes to the app and then press cmd+R in the simulator to see your changes.
+You can edit `index.ios.js` to make changes to the app and then press cmd+R in the simulator to see the changes.

 ### Mocking data

-Before we write the code to fetch actual Rotten Tomatoes data, let's mock some data so we can get started with rendering some views right away.
-At Facebook we typically declare constants at the top of JS files just below the requires but feel free to add the following constant wherever you like:
+Before we write the code to fetch actual Rotten Tomatoes data let's mock some data so we can get our hands dirty with React Native.
+At Facebook we typically declare constants at the top of JS files, just below the requires, but feel free to add the following constant wherever you like:

 ```javascript
 var MOCKED_MOVIES_DATA = [